Prove to an Auditor That Your Agents Are Under Control

 How Cycles provides auditable enforcement

-Every budget operation in Cycles — every reservation, commit, release, and event — creates a structured record with full scope context: tenant, workspace, app, workflow, agent, toolset, amount, timestamp, and status.
+Every budget operation in Cycles — every reservation, commit, release, and event — produces a structured record with amount, timestamp, and status.
+Each record can carry up to six levels of scope context — tenant, workspace, app, workflow, agent, and toolset — depending on how your integration populates the subject hierarchy.

 The scope hierarchy maps directly to organizational accountability.
 Tenant = business unit or customer.
 Workspace = environment.
 Workflow = process or run.
 An auditor can trace any action to the budget scope that authorized it — without reconstructing the chain from scattered application logs.